Proofreading tips and tricks can help you write more readable, clear, and concise material.

 General Tips

 Since proofreading is the last step of the editing process, you want to take your time with it.
-This is when you perfect and polish your materials and ensure all the small, often overlooked details are nice and neat for your reader.
+This is when you perfect and polish your materials and make sure all the small, often overlooked details are nice and neat for your reader.
 To get started, take advantage of the following tips:

 1. Take a Break